Barry Sage: Move to Chile

 Sage's first involvement with Chilean music came in 1994.
 He was selected to mix Esperando nada by Nicole. for BMG.
 Two years later, he would make his first visit to the country, to record the album Play for local rock group Solar.
 His relationship with Solar frontman Alejandro Gómez proved fruitful when Gómez started a new group, Alamedas, with which Sage also worked.
 Sage returned to Chile in 2010 for a panel discussion sponsored by the Duoc UC.

-In 2012, after labour issues arose in Spain, Sage moved to Santiago, and two years later, he bought a plot of land in Isla Negra to build a recording studio, but sold it in order to resolve financial matters in England.
+In 2012, after labour issues arose in Spain, Sage moved to Santiago.
+Two years later, he bought a plot of land in Isla Negra to build a recording studio; however, he sold the studio in order to resolve financial matters in England.
 Sage also cited a better work-life balance in Chile as a reason to relocate, as well as that major artists in the UK increasingly make money from their back catalogue and produce few new recordings.